 One of my moms favorite edible flower dishes was wilted salad.
 To make the savory salad, she would toss an assortment of colorful flowers with bibb lettuce, spinach, dandelion greens, and served it all up with steaming hot, bacon dressing.
 One of my favorite dishes to this day!

-I still favor a wilted flower salad with hot bacon dressing however, due to the recent heat wave in California, I decided to use a lighter touch by pairing this salad with a fresh italian balsamic vinaigrette (see recipe below).
+I still favor a wilted flower salad with hot bacon dressing, however, due to the recent heat wave in California, I decided to use a lighter touch by pairing this edible flower salad with a fresh italian balsamic vinaigrette (see recipe below).

 When eating and gathering edible flowers some precautions are in order.

 First and foremost, I’m not a dietician, herbalist or professional doctor of natural medicine.
 All content on this blog are the author’s personal views and opinions.
 The information provided is solely for entertainment and does not constitute any legal, medical, or other professional advice.
 It is not to be taken as fact nor absolute truth and it is not the author’s intention to do harm or to injure others.
 The author will not be held responsible for advice, tips, techniques, and recommendations used.
 Readers of this blog are to use it at their own free will and at their own risk.

 That being said, here are a few guideline to follow:

 - Asthmatics, if you’re prone to allergic reaction, introduce edible flowers in small amounts to judge the effects

 - Stay away from flowers that have been treated with pesticides, herbicides and insecticides